-Delegates will learn to construct a discounted cash flow model for single-tenant and multi-tenant buildings and perform sensitivity analysis for the investment decision.
+Delegates will learn to construct valuation models and discounted cash flow models for single-tenant and multi-tenant buildings and perform sensitivity analysis for the investment decision.
 Delegates will also learn real estate finance fundamentals which will enhance their property investment analysis and underwriting processes.

 Who should attend this course:

 The Real Estate Investment and Financial Modelling in Excel courses are suitable for anyone seeking to develop their modelling skills.
 From entry-level graduates, APC candidates to experienced professionals and modellers, the fundamentals and techniques taught in our courses will help anyone improve their financial modelling expertise and reduce modelling errors.

 Best practices in financial models